 - Conciliators, mediators and arbitrators are involved in dispute resolution, working with labor and management on labor agreements and issues.

 - Employment and recruitment specialists recruit and place new employees, either in-house at a large corporation or working with a recruiting firm.
 Their task is to seek out, interview and fill existing and future positions within an organization, either from internal or external sources.

 - EEO (equal employment opportunity) officers investigate and resolve EEO grievances, examine corporate practices for possible violations, and compile and submit EEO statistical reports.
 Their primary task is to ensure that companies do not discriminate in hiring or working conditions.

 - Employee assistance plan managers, also called employee welfare managers, are responsible for a wide array of programs covering occupational safety and health standards and practices; health promotion and physical fitness, medical examinations, and minor health treatment.
 Some employers offer career counseling as well.

 - Training and development specialists are primarily responsible for in-house (or outsourced) professional development and training programs for a company, from company-specific software or procedures to general business and technology courses.
 They also periodically evaluate training effectiveness.

 With a Bachelor of Science degree in Labor Relations, you are prepared for professional certification examinations such as Human Resource Professional, Senior Human Resource Professional, and International Human Resource Professional--all designations offered by the Society of Human Resource Management (SHRM).
 The International Foundation of Employee Benefit Plans awards the Certified Employee Benefit Specialist designation to college-educated HR specialists who pass their exam.

-- B.S. in Business Administration - Human Resource Management
+- B.S. in Management - Human Resource Management